2sic/2sxc-docs/2sxc Docs Generator/pages/abyss/releases/roadmap.md

 1. ✅ Completely refactor internal APIs to do advanced work and save data
 1. ⌛ Change UI to use Angular 16 (from Angular 14)
 1. ⌛ Document new ~~Pro~~ Typed mode
-1. ⌛ Release all apps in the new typed mode
+1. ✅ Release all apps in the new typed mode
-1. Ability to share field configurations
+1. ✅ Ability to share field configurations
+    1. ⌛ Custom config inherit from multiple sources or keeping the Label
-1. Ability to change input config types/metadata - eg. skip `@String` when never needed
+1. ✅ Ability to change input config types/metadata - eg. skip `@String` when never needed
-1. ⌛ Blazor .net 8 / Oqtane 5 support
+1. ✅ Blazor .net 8 / Oqtane 5 support
 1. Get intellisense to work in VS Code
 1. ⌛ Support C# 7.3 in DNN with warning if not installed
-1. System Capabilities Framework for tagging apps which need certain technologies/features
+1. ✅ System Capabilities Framework for tagging apps which need certain technologies/features
 1. Experiment with Mobius Form Builder

 1. Improve CSP in Oqtane 4